How to setup VMware Horizon version 8 monitor with Applications Manager

 Get-Module -ListAvailable VMware.VimAutomation.HorizonView

-From the above command output we will be able to see the path which has PowerCLI modules installed (As shown below).
+From the above command output we will be able to see the path which has PowerCLI modules installed (as displayed below).

 Add the same to the System Environment variable called PSModulePath.
 Refer the image below for reference.